ajfisher/arduino-command-server/README.rst

 * Add digital read
 * add ability to cycle from one state to another via pwm shifting
-* wrap code to connect via network not just serial
 * be able to set network params
-*
+* move everything to a library to make it more useful